hyottoko okame

 It is widely believed that the name “hyottoko” originated from the word “Hiotoko,” which means “hiotoko 火男” in Japanese, as it was used to blow the fire of a cooking stove with a bamboo pipe.

-The shape of the hiyottoko mask derives from the “usobuki no men うそぶきの面” masks used in kyogen theater.
+The shape of the hyottoko mask derives from the “usobuki no men うそぶきの面” masks used in kyogen theater.
 This type of mask, with round eyes and a protruding mouth, was perfected in the Muromachi period (1336-1573) and has been handed down to the present day.
 Indeed, the Usobuki no

-menうそぶきの面 mask is a “hiyottoko” mask.
+menうそぶきの面 mask is a “hyottoko” mask.

 Hyottoko is often combined with “Okame” and “Otafuku” as a good-luck charm.
 Let’s look at “Okame” next.